Exposure screens films about Black cowboys at ICA

 Sapphira Mohammed, Copy Editor

-This month Exposure Cinema presented “Nu West,” a series of films about Black cinema and the American West at the Institute for Contemporary Art.
-There are two screenings left, both free to the public.
+This month, Exposure Cinema presented “Nu West,” a series of films about Black cinema and the American West at the Institute for Contemporary Art.
+There is one screening left, and it is free to the public.

 Exposure Cinema is a “collective cinematic investigation,” according to their website.
-Founder and VCU alum Brandon Shillingford got started in film curating scene because, as an avid movie watcher, Shillingford wished there was a space for fans to talk about movies after the showing.
+Founder and VCU alum Brandon Shillingford got started in the film curating scene because, as an avid movie watcher, he wished there was a space for fans to talk about movies after the showing.

 “Nu West” is explained as “exploring the history, mythmaking and cinema that define the American West,” as stated on Exposure’s Instagram, and how it relates to the Black experience.